braincomputingsantosh/python-class/README.md

-# Python Class - Download and Installing Anaconda for Python Steps
+# Python Class - Download and Installing Anaconda for Python
-Downloading and installing Anaconda for Python on both Windows and macOS, as well as configuring it for Computer Vision, Data Science, and Deep Learning involves several steps.
+This was created for my Python students: Downloading and installing Anaconda for Python on both Windows and macOS, as well as configuring it for Computer Vision, Data Science, and Deep Learning involves several steps.
 Here's a step-by-step guide:

 # For Windows:
 ### Downloading Anaconda: